-Meaningful Release Date: The 13th and final installment was released on Friday, October 13.
+Meaningful Release Date: The 13th and final installment was released on Friday, October 13 - a release date which was announced on Friday, January 13 of the same year.
 Thirteen is the series' Arc Number (There are thirteen books, thirteen chapters in each book, not to mention the fact that the number thirteen appears in almost every page in The End) because of the "unlucky thirteen" thing.
 (With Friday the Thirteenth essentially being "bad luck day")

 Shrug of God: The fans can't get anything out of Daniel Handler.